 After working at several NYC restaurants, Flay developed his own style of American southwestern food and opened Mesa Grill, his first restaurant in 1991.
 Bolo Restaurant & Bar opened in November 1993 in the Flatiron district.
 That same year, Flay was voted the James Beard Foundation's Rising Star Chef of the Year 1993, an award that honors the country's most accomplished chef under the age of 30.

 In 2004, Flay opened another Mesa Grill at Caesars Palace in Las Vegas.
 In April 2005, Bar Americain opened featuring Flay's regional American cuisine.
 In June 2006, Flay opened his first steakhouse, Bobby Flay Steak, at the Borgata Hotel Casino & Spa in Atlantic City.
 In March 2007, Flay opened his 6th restaurant, Mesa Grill Bahamas, at The Cove Atlantis.
 In November 2009, Bobby opened his 2nd Bar Americain location at the Mohegan Sun in Uncasville, CT.
+In March 2014, Flay opened Gato, a Mediterranean style restaurant in NYC.

 In addition to his restaurants, Flay shares his knowledge and enthusiasm for food through his cookbooks and his many national cooking shows on the Food Network, Cooking Channel and NBC.